shofiqtest/shofiqtest/README.md

 ## Certifications

-- Introduction to RISC-V (LFD110) — The Linux Foundation
+- Introduction to RISC-V (LFD110): The Linux Foundation
-- Linux for Engineers — The Linux Foundation
+- Linux for Engineers: The Linux Foundation
-- Generative AI and LLMs — Coursera
+- Generative AI and LLMs: Coursera

 ---